-New Yorkers are facing unprecedented economic difficulties as a result of the coronavirus and may be forced to cut expenses.
-Renter’s insurance, however, should not be one of them.
+If you're facing economic difficulties because of a higher rent and rising inflation, you may be looking to cut expenses.
+Renter’s insurance, however, should not be something you cut.

 The type of coverage is also important.
 As president of New York City apartment insurance broker Gotham Brokerage for more than 40 years, I’ve personally helped thousands of renters find the best policy for their situation and budget.
 I'm very familiar with the questions renters ask before they buy insurance.
 I’m also familiar with the questions they should be asking but often don’t.